-HomeFit is a no-nonsense, straightforward way to check if a home is warm, safe and dry
+HomeFit is a no-nonsense, straightforward way to check how easily a home can be kept warm, dry and safe

 First, answer a few easy questions about the home, then access our installer directory to help make improvements.

-This online check is a great guide, but won’t, by itself, result in a HomeFit stamp of approval.
+This online check is a great guide, but will not, by itself, result in a HomeFit stamp of approval.

 An independent HomeFit professional will come to your home and assess how warm, dry and healthy it is.
 If it meets the standard, you'll get a HomeFit stamp - so you can be sure the home is fit for your family.

-A HomeFit rating also gives buyers and renters confidence that a home meets ventilation, insulation, heating and energy efficiency standards, and gives landlords peace of mind that they’re meeting their obligations under the Residential Tenancies Act too.
+A HomeFit rating also gives buyers and renters confidence that a home meets ventilation, insulation, heating and energy efficiency standards, and gives landlords peace of mind that they’re meeting their obligations too.

 New Zealand homes aren’t good enough.
 All too often, they’re cold, draughty, expensive to heat and make us, our friends and our whānau sick.